qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 Translation
 ===========

 With a few steps you can set up the environment for the plugin localization so that depending on the locale settings of your computer the plugin will be loaded in different languages.

 Software requirements
 ---------------------

-The easiest way to create and manage all the translation files is to installation `Qt Linguist <http://doc.qt.io/qt-4.8/linguist-manual.html>`_.
+The easiest way to create and manage all the translation files is to install `Qt Linguist <http://doc.qt.io/qt-4.8/linguist-manual.html>`_.
 In a Linux like environment you can install it typing::